 Yet some regions of California are pumping out more groundwater than is replenished.
 Statewide, that overdraft averages between 1 million acre-feet and 2 million acre-feet per year.
 Several problems are associated with overdraft, such as the increased energy costs to pump water, the mobilization of toxic materials and land subsidence.

-Groundwater management is recognized as critical to supporting the long-term viability of California’s aquifers and protecting the nearby surface waters that are connected to groundwater.
 In California, landowners are in general entitled to the reasonable use of groundwater on property overlying the groundwater basin.

 After a long history of treating groundwater as a virtually unregulated resource, California in 2014 became the last Western state to regulate groundwater through the Sustainable Groundwater Management Act (SGMA), a bottom-up approach that requires local groundwater agencies to show how they will sustainably pump groundwater by 2040.